navariltd/navari_hotel_addon/README.md

 • Hotel Issue Analytics

-• Extensions on Taxes and Totals templates
+• Extensions on Taxes and Totals .py and .js

+• Extensions on taxes and totals templates

 ### Installation